University requirements for graduate admissions

 - Statement of Purpose, minimum 300 words.
 Unless otherwise indicated in the program requirement details, indicate your graduate study objectives, research interests and experience, and business or industry experience if applicable.
 If you are applying for a teaching or research assistantship, include any special skills or experience that would assist us in making assistantship decisions.

 - Transcripts for all post-secondary institutions attended (regardless of whether a credential is earned or not).
 Unofficial transcripts are accepted for admissions application review, once enrolled a final official transcript is required.
+International students applying for Data Science must submit semester-by-semester transcripts as well as consolidated transcripts.

 - Many programs have specific recommendations/requirements, please see the additional program-specific requirements for more information.